giovanniboscu/continuous-section-field/docs/aes/nrel_case/validation_comparison_summary_all_b.md

 [validation_comparison_summary_all.csv](https://github.com/giovanniboscu/continuous-section-field/blob/main/docs/aes/nrel_case/validation_comparison_summary_all.csv)

-This markdown report keeps the narrative interpretation and convergence plots.
 The CSV file is the reference source for the numerical values.

 ## Generate the comparison report